tomvictor/tomvictor.github.io/content/posts/rust/index.md

     println!("Reference and Borrowing in Rust");
     let currency = "Euro".to_string();
     println!("1.
 Default currency is {currency}");
-    check_currency(&currency); // Passing only the reference to another function println!("2.
-Default currency is {currency}"); // It will works without any issue }
+    // Passing only the reference to another function check_currency(&currency);
+    //Now this will works without any issue println!("2.
+Default currency is {currency}");
+}

 // Accept a immutable reference